Neville theory of Shakespeare authorship: Arguments from documentary evidence

 John Casson, author of the 2016 book Sir Henry Neville Was Shakespeare: The Evidence, also argues for the Neville theory.
-Casson discovered in the British Library an annotated copy of François de Belleforest’s Histoires Tragiques (1576), a French translation considered a possible source of Hamlet.
+Casson discovered in the British Library an annotated copy of François de Belleforest's Histoires Tragiques (1576), a French translation considered a possible source of Hamlet.
 Casson believes it likely the annotations are Shakespeare's, and that they strengthen the case for Neville being Shakespeare, since Neville knew French and books at Audley End contain handwriting which has a letterform which appears similar.

-Casson also compared Henry Neville's correspondence with the works of Shakespeare, noting correspondences with words that occur only once in the works of Shakespeare.
+Casson also compared Henry Neville's letters with the works of Shakespeare, noting correspondences with words that occur only once in the works of Shakespeare.
 In addition, Casson found handwritten annotations in Neville's library; they appear to match the types of research that would have been necessary to write the works of Shakespeare.